How To: Show Your Computer's Active Applications (Dock, Taskbar, Toolbar)

 2. Start your Proctorio exam with your browser out of full screen

-Your professor will now be able to verify you have no active applications other than Chrome and the Finder apps.
+By following this process, your professor will now be able to verify that you have no active applications open, other than Chrome and the Finder.
+Once the Proctorio exam begins, your browser will automatically enter full-screen and hide your Dock bar.

 Table of Contents